jbltx/OpenSpin/README.md

 ### API

-OSEF runs a simple HTTP server which allows you to remotely control the application.
+OpenSpin runs a simple HTTP server which allows you to remotely control the application.
 Server responses are given in JSON format.

 ```